-- 1.1.5.1.
-The issue and return of all security devices such as swipe cards, keys, codes and combinations must be noted in the security device log. - 1.1.5.2.
-Employees acknowledge the receipt or return of such devices by signing this log. - 1.1.5.3.
-Recording the issue and return of all security devices is the responsibility of the Operations Manager or senior management as required in the security plan. - 1.1.5.4.
-The issue of security devices may only be authorized by the Operations Manager or senior management as required in the security plan. - 1.1.5.5.
+- 1. The issue and return of all security devices such as swipe cards, keys, codes and combinations must be noted in the security device log. - 2.
+Employees acknowledge the receipt or return of such devices by signing this log. - Recording the issue and return of all security devices is the responsibility of the duty manager or senior management as required in the security plan. - 4.
+The issue of security devices may only be authorized by the duty manager or senior management as required in the security plan. - 5.
 The issue of codes and combinations is acknowledged by signing the relevant entry in the security device log.
 On NO account may the actual code or combination be noted or written down, either in the security device log or elsewhere.
-See the security plan for additional details. - 1.1.6.
-Following closure of a Marijuana Establishment, all records must be kept for at least two years at the expense of the Marijuana Establishment and in a form and location acceptable to the Commission.
+See the security plan for additional details. - ix.
+Following closure of a Marijuana Establishment, all records will be kept for at least two years at the expense of our Marijuana Establishment and in a form and location acceptable to the Commission.